 A Yes.
 You can’t split contributions with a spouse who would be able to immediately access those contributions.

 For example, you can’t split contributions with a spouse who is over their preservation age (currently 57 – 59 depending on when you were born) and permanently retired from the workforce.

 Q How does my spouse open an AvSuper account?

 A Your spouse can join AvSuper at any time with an initial contribution of $1,200, which may be met by the amount being split.

-Full details of AvSuper membership are our Product Disclosure Statement in the resources area of our website.
+Full details can be found in Your guide to AvSuper Public Offer membership in the resources area of our website.

 An account only takes a few days to set up once an application is received.